kevin-ink/Type-Less-Alma/README.md

 Just a little extension to improve the quality of life in using ExLibris Alma.

-==Note: When your browser asks to turn off developer mode, make sure to tell it to not bother you for another 2 weeks.==
+**Note:** When your browser asks to turn off developer mode, do not do so and tell it to remind you in X weeks.==

 ## Features